Joseph Loake: GB3 Championship

 For the 2023 season, Loake was promoted to the GB3 Championship following his decision to stick with JHR Developments.
 Loake was paired with David Morales and his former teammate, Matthew Rees.
 He kicked off his debut round at Oulton Park with a hat-trick in the first round, followed by another pole in the next round, which was converted to a podium finish.

-His performance continued at Silverstone Circuit where he won two bouts, and again at Spa-Francorchamps where he scored another podium.
+Loake's performance continued at Silverstone Circuit where he won two bouts, and again at Spa-Francorchamps where he scored another podium.
 The momentum continued for the next two rounds, leading to his benchmark performance at Brands Hatch, where he scored his second hat-trick of the season, grabbing another podium the next race.

 Loake achieved his final podium of the season in Circuit Zandvoort.
 At the final round of the season in Donington Park, Loake was tipped for the title alongside Callum Voisin and Alex Dunne.

 While Loake finished the first two races with points to his name, he was forced to retire the third, relegating his contention for the title; the win eventually going to his competitor Voisin.
 Loake ended his maiden season in third place with 417 points.